yann-rzd/LeBaluchon/README.md

 Le Baluchon is an application for travelers looking to simplify their trip.
 It offers a currency converter, a multilingual translator and a weather forecast for your destination.
 All in all, Le Baluchon is an essential tool for any budget-conscious traveler.

 ## 💻 Requirements
-Reciplease is written in Swift 5 and supports iOS 13.0+.
+The Baluchon is written in Swift 5 and supports iOS 13.0+.
 Built with Xcode 13.

 ## 🍀 Architecture
 This application is developed according to the [MVC](https://medium.com/@joespinelli_6190/mvc-model-view-controller-ef878e2fd6f5) architecture.